 At about this time, Maureen Clarke married to Richard B. Desmond and on April 27, 1955, Eugene and Aileen Venezia acquired 357 Marlborough from her.

-On September 23, 1955, 357 Marlborough was acquired from the Venezias by Edward Marion and his wife, Miralena (Economu) Marion.
+On September 23, 1955, 357 Marlborough was acquired from the Venezias by Edward Marion and his wife, Miralena (Economu) Marion, who made it their home.
+They previously had been lodgers at 256 Commonwealth.
 That same month, he filed for (and subsequently received) permission to convert the property from a school and dormitory into a single-family dwelling and lodging house.
-They previously had been lodgers at 256 Commonwealth.

-357 Marlborough remained multiple dwelling, either a lodging house or apartment building, assessed as a four- to six-family dwelling, in 2017.
+357 Marlborough continued to be assessed as a four- to six-family dwelling, in 2021.